 \subsection{Two-Photon-Exchange (TPE) and Possible Sources for the Discrepancy}

 The results of the E01-001 experiment confirmed the discrepancy between the Rosenbluth separations and recoil polarization results and provided a much improved precision in the comparison of the two techniques.
 Important questions to address are why the two techniques disagree and which form factors are correct?
 As mentioned previously, the significantly reduced $\varepsilon$-dependent corrections of this measurement allow us to rule out several possible experimental errors as the source of the discrepancy.
-We find that our high-precision Super-Rosenbluth extractions are consistent with conventional electron detection measurements, and an earlier reanalysis of form factor data~\cite{arrington03a} confirmed that previous Rosenbluth separations measurements were consistent when taking only individual measurements that allowed for Rosenbluth separations.
-That reanalysis, combined with the new results from E01-001, strongly argues against the hypothesis that the discrepancy is associated with one or two bad bad data set or incorrect normalization factors combined Rosenbluth analyses.
+We find that our high-precision Super-Rosenbluth extractions are consistent with conventional electron detection measurements, and an earlier reanalysis of form factor data~\cite{arrington03a} confirmed that previous Rosenbluth separations were consistent when excluding results which combined data from multiple experiments.
+That reanalysis, combined with the results from E01-001, strongly argues against the hypothesis that the discrepancy is associated with one or two bad data sets or incorrect normalization factors in the combined Rosenbluth analyses.
 Similarly, the recoil polarization measurements have small systematic uncertainties and different measurements taken under different conditions yield consistent results.
-This suggests that it is a common correction, such as TPE contributions, is a likely explanation for the discrepancy.
+This suggests that the explanation for the discrepancy is most likely a common correction, such as TPE contributions.

 If TPE contributions are small (of order $\alpha$), then they would be expected to impact the observables at the few percent level.
-This would have a small impact on the polarization extractions of $\gegm$, as well as a small impact on the extraction of $\gmp$ from cross section measurements.
+This would have a small impact on the polarization extractions of $\gegm$, as well as a small impact on the extraction of $\gmp$ from cross-section measurements.
 But a few percent correction with a linear $\varepsilon$ dependence could modify the slope significantly at large $Q^2$, where the slope due to $\gep^2$ is very small.
 A combination of polarization extractions of $\gegm$ and Rosenbluth extractions of $\gmp$ would have smaller corrections, but a precise extraction of the form factors requires an improved understanding of the TPE contribution to ensure that TPE contributions do not limit the extraction of the form factors~\cite{arrington07c}.